 animals’ dung around.

 Hay – Grass which is cut and left to dry to until its dry matter content is around 85% (moisture content of around 15%), then baled into various sized bales for animal feed.

 Haylage – The middle ground between Hay and Silage.
 Grass which is cut and left to dry until its dry matter content is usually anything between 45% and 75%, depending on the requirements of what it’s being fed to, then baled and wrapped in plastic to ferment and be preserved for animal feed.

-Hefting – The instinct of some sheep breeds, particularly hill breeds, to stay in a small local area (or heft) without the need for fences and pass that instinct on to future generations.
+Hefting – A traditional way of managing animals on communal land where they learn to stay in a small local area (or heft) without the need for fences and pass that instinct on to future generations.